johentsch/performed-midi-dataset/README.md

 - this dataset is used for the evalution of `VirtuosoNet` https://github.com/jdasam/virtuosoNet
 - the dataset is not public
-- solo piano music, polyphonic, symbolic (MIDI + annote)
+- solo piano music, classical music, polyphonic, symbolic (MIDI + annote)

 refs: